-Races will be started in accordance with Racing Rule 26 with class starting sequence in the following order: PHRF and non-PHRF Cruising NFS and Commodore classes then followed by the slowest PHRF classes.
-(Reverse starts) Vessels shall assume each class will start separately unless modified by the respective race committee to allow combination of classes.
-Race start sequences and classes which have been combined will attempt to be announced over VHF 72.
+Races will be started in accordance with Racing Rule 26 with class starting sequence in the following order: PHRF and non-PHRF Cruising NFS and Commodore classes, followed by the PHRF classes in reverse starts (highest PHRF # first), followed by any One Design Class/es, then followed by the ORC class.
+Vessels shall assume each class will start separately.
+Race start sequences and classes will attempt to be announced over VHF 72.